bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-13 17:18 Thursday

-- [ ] Make sure we can post to these urls to create, and then let them fill in missing 'owner' values from the url.
+- [x] Make sure we can post to these urls to create,
+- [ ] Make object creation on nested routes fill in the owning object's key value from the URL if it is not set.
+(This isn't currently urgent because the client side stores the owning object in list view, but I would like to see if that would go away.)

 ## 2014-02-14 09:29 Friday

 Here' because I don't know where else to put it, is [Radio Swiss Jazz](http://www.radioswissjazz.ch/live/mp3.m3u)

+## 2014-02-14 10:24 Friday

+Merged nested_routes into master.
+Need

+We currently set the `urlRoot` explicitly in models AND collections.
+I don't want to do that.